openharmony/docs/en/readme/test.md

 ```
 ./build.sh --product-name Hi3516DV300 --build-target make_test
 ```
-When the build is complete, the test cases are automatically saved in the **out/hi3516dv300/packages/phone/images/tests** directory.
+When the build is complete, the test cases are automatically saved in **out/hi3516dv300/packages/phone/images/tests**.

 >**Note:** In the command, **Hi3516DV300** is the platform supported by the current version, and **make_test** indicates all test cases.
 You can set the build options based on requirements:
 > -  --**product-name**: specifies the name of the product to build.
 It is mandatory.